databendlabs/databend-docs/docs/en/guides/10-deploy/01-deploy/02-production/30-metasrv-backup-restore.md

 cat "<output_fn>" | databend-metactl import --raft-dir "<your_meta_dir>"
 ```

+Note that the backup data contains node id,
+so it is necessary to ensure the node id in the backup data is consistent with the node id in the restored databend-meta node.
+To restore a different node, i.e., restore node-2 with the backup data of node-1, you need to specify the cluster config when importing, see the next section.

-**Caveat**: Data in `<your_meta_dir>` will be cleared.
+**Caveat**: Data in `<your_meta_dir>` will be cleared when importing.

 ## Import data as a new databend-meta cluster

-With specifies the `--initial-cluster` argument, the `databend-metactl` can import the data as a new cluster.
+With the `--initial-cluster` argument, the `databend-metactl` import the data and re-initialize the cluster info and node ids.
-The `--initial-cluster` format is: `node_id=raft_advertise_host:raft_api_port`, each node config is separated by space, the meaning of `raft_advertise_host`,`raft_api_port` is the same in raft config.

-E.g.:
+The `--initial-cluster` value format is: `<node_id>=<raft_advertise_host>:<raft_api_port`,
+`raft_advertise_host`,`raft_api_port` is the same as the fields in the toml config file.

+For example, to restore a databend-meta cluster with three nodes:

 ```
-databend-metactl import --raft-dir ./.databend/new_meta1 --id=1 --db meta.db --initial-cluster 1=localhost:29103 --initial-cluster 2=localhost:29203 --initial-cluster 3=localhost:29303
+databend-metactl import --raft-dir ./.databend/new_meta1 --db meta.db \
+    --id=1 \
+    --initial-cluster 1=localhost:29103 \
+    --initial-cluster 2=localhost:29203 \
+    --initial-cluster 3=localhost:29303
-databend-metactl import --raft-dir ./.databend/new_meta2 --id=2 --db meta.db --initial-cluster 1=localhost:29103 --initial-cluster 2=localhost:29203 --initial-cluster 3=localhost:29303
+databend-metactl import --raft-dir ./.databend/new_meta2 --db meta.db \
+    --id=2 \
+    --initial-cluster 1=localhost:29103 \
+    --initial-cluster 2=localhost:29203 \
+    --initial-cluster 3=localhost:29303
-databend-metactl import --raft-dir ./.databend/new_meta3 --id=3 --db meta.db --initial-cluster 1=localhost:29103 --initial-cluster 2=localhost:29203 --initial-cluster 3=localhost:29303
+databend-metactl import --raft-dir ./.databend/new_meta3 --db meta.db \
+    --id=3 \
+    --initial-cluster 1=localhost:29103 \
+    --initial-cluster 2=localhost:29203 \
+    --initial-cluster 3=localhost:29303
 ```

-The script above imports the exported data from `meta.db` and initializes the three cluster nodes: id 1, which raft directory is `./.databend/new_meta1`, and so are id 2 and 3 with different raft directory.
-Note that the `--initial-cluster` argument in these three command line is the same.
+In the above commands, the cluster info are all identical.
+But each databend-meta node has a different node id specified.

-After that, can start a new three nodes databend-meta cluster with the new config and imported data.
+After that, it is ready to start a new three nodes databend-meta cluster.